Wednesday, June 16, 2010

 Conrad Beissel's Virgin Heart (1786)

-If a virgin is pure of heart, free of lusts, but maybe not of hopes and dreams, it is hard to call Conrad Beissel one.
+We temper our judgment of religious zealots by the great works their extremes produce in their committments.
+In spite of what follows therefore, if Beissel is mad, it is a spectrum.
+But a virgin pure of heart, free of lusts, but maybe not of hopes and dreams, he is not.
 He was full of threatenings, pomposities, fears, conflicts, collisions and pride, not qualities of virginity.
-So we beg to view the Ephrata Cloister in a more modern context of the body as hermeneutical category:
+So if we beg to view the Ephrata Cloister in a context of the body as a hermeneutical category, to borrow from (Nancy Pereira Cardoso, The body as hermeneutical category): first the natural, then the spiritual.
+(I Cor.
+15.46):

-This austere theology, also Englished by Miller in his translation of Beissel's work called Dissertation on Man's Fall (1765), shows another intense period in the cloister, but not always clearly.
+This theology was Englished by Miller in his translation of Beissel's work called Dissertation on Man's Fall (1765), which shows another intense period in the cloister, but not always clearly.
 Miller compares Eckerlin's opacity with Beissel, "the Prior wrote so much at this time...his witness also was confused and unclear" (136).
-Reading the coded language of Miller and Beissel on marriage and the feminine is not as disturbing as reading it as an exposed species of gnosticism shorn of its beauty and mystery in the service of criticism, as much as those sisters who kept their bald spots and shearing.
+Reading the coded language of Miller and Beissel on marriage and the feminine is not as revealing as reading it as an exposed species of gnosticism shorn of its beauty and mystery in the service of criticism, like those sisters who kept their bald spots and shearing.
 Chapter XXI of the Chronicon on these prophecies is poignant in this, but so is XXIV of the later singing schools.

 It is not far from denial of the body, denial of woman and the world to the denial of property.
 They declared "property...sinful" (121), that it was to "be accursed of ownership" (121), but "anyone who should leave...should forfeit whatever he had contributed" (121).
 So "all private ownership was declared to be an Ananias-sin" (138).
 This was probably helped by their all having given up the original names in which their property was held in the first place.
 The list of names is allegorical, as in all orders.
 So, as with Peter Gehr, those who failed to be slavish followers of a "bestowal and withdrawal of confidence were loosed upon their death beds" (131).
 Private ownership scruples were compared to death bed agonies.
 Beissel had to rebaptize some people that Benedict Yuchly had baptized (107), which gave rise to bitterness among "wooers of the Virgin."
 Yuchly had schemed to leave the Order to repossess his European estate, but without saying so.
 To get passage to Switzerland he pretended to sign over his wealth in case of death, but died before he ever left, so Beissel became his beneficiary.
 On this occasion Miller observes that over their tithes generally "more than twenty of both sexes in the Settlement...similarly paid the penalty with their lives" (107) for false behavior.
 That means they died.
 He says of Yuchly that "the judgment overtook him."
 At the same time they wer edying like flies from their failure at tithes and offerings, Count Zinzendorf was condemning others to death among the Pennsylvania spiritually lawless.
 Again and again Miller speaks of agonized leave takings at death, as in the obituary of Michael Wohlfahrt, whose conscience "rose up against him severely on his death bed."
 With "anguish of heart" he said he had been "reckoned...with the godless and [God] hath become cruel toward me.'
 To show this was no unusual event, they believed as Miller says, that "the spirits of righteousness obtained the right to cut off his approach to the kingdom of grace" (142).
 Such bizarre interdictions of the natural by spiritual afflicted much conscience among them.
 To be sure it was all a setup for Beissel to come and anoint Wohlfahrt for his relief.